Evolution of networks with multiple junctions: Short time existence I

-It is immediate by this definition that every network $\SS_t$ of a $C^\infty$ special curvature flow of an initial regular network $\SS_0$, is smooth for every $t>0$.\\
+It is immediate by this definition that every network $\SS_t$ of a $C^\infty$ special curvature flow of an initial regular network $\SS_0$ is smooth for every $t>0$.

-\begin{rem} Notice that (compare with Remark~\ref{ght1}) for the curvature flow of a network being smooth is quite more than being simply $C^\infty$ up to the parabolic boundary.
-Anyway, analogously as before (Proposition~\ref{c2geocomp}), every network of a $C^\infty$ curvature flow can reparametrized to be smooth. \end{rem}
+\begin{rem} We underline that being a {\em smooth} network implies being {\em regular} and $C^\infty$ (composed of $C^\infty$ curves), but it is way more restrictive than that.
+Analogously, a {\em smooth} curvature flow of networks is not simply $C^\infty$ up to the parabolic boundary (see Remark~\ref{ght1}).
+Anyway, similarly as before (Proposition~\ref{c2geocomp}), every network of a $C^\infty$ curvature flow can be reparametrized to be smooth. \end{rem}

 If we assume that the initial regular network is smooth, we have the following higher regularity result.